orionrobots/orionrobots.github.io/_posts/2022-07-25-tiny-toolkit-drill-bit-tray.md

 ---
+category: robot building
+date: '2022-07-25'
+description: Small improvement on yesterdays drill bit holders for the tiny robotics toolkit
 layout: post
-using_mathjax: false
 published: true
+tags:
+- tools
+- toolkit
+- 3d printing
+- freecad
 title: Tiny Toolkit Drill bit tray
-description: >-
-  Small improvement on yesterdays drill bit holders for the tiny robotics toolkit
-tags: [tools, toolkit, 3d printing, freecad]
-category: robot building
+using_mathjax: false
 ---
 Jarkman, the person who inspired my tiny toolkit suggested making and 3D Printing a tray so the bits are less likely to escape into the toolbag.
 This is building on the [Drill bits holder](https://orionrobots.co.uk/robot%20building/2022/07/24/tiny-drill-bits-for-tiny-toolkit.html) I made yesterday.